timoast/basc/README.md

 # Steps

 1. Barcode fasta and sample sheet are generated from the config file
-2. BCL converstion to fastq files using `bcl2fastq`.
-Demultiplex based on sample index.
+2. BCL converstion to fastq files using `bcl2fastq`
-3. Combinatorial barcode demultiplexing using `cutadapt`
+3. Combinatorial barcode demultiplexing using a custom python script
-4. Extraction of cell barcode using `sinto`
-5. Map reads to the genome using `bwa-mem2`
+4. Map reads to the genome using `bwa-mem2`
-6. BAM file sorted and indexed using `samtools`
+5. BAM file sorted and indexed using `samtools`
-7. Fragment file created using `sinto`
+6. Fragment file created using `sinto`